Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 Promotional materials celebrating recognized innovators have been developed, including social media graphics, feature articles, and spotlight videos that highlight the achievements of top contributors within our community.

-Conduct a community review of the finalized document to gather any last-minute feedback before approval.
+Conduct a community feedback session regarding preferred recognition methods and criteria.

 Conduct a community review of the finalized document to gather any last-minute feedback before approval.